ScottBurger/going_rogue_podcast/_posts/2024-12-31-winter-special2.md

 * 9:11 - Vampire Survivors tournament champion interview with Alan
 * 14:58 - Slay the spire board game playtest with Nathan and Erin
 * 22:17 - Barony with Josiah Colborn from Turning Wheel Games
-* 33:56 - "What is a rogue-like?" with Jenna Stoeber and Anica Cihla
+* 33:56 - "What is a rogue-like?" with Jenna Stoeber and Anica Cihla, [see their "What Defines A Soulslike?" panel VOD here](https://www.youtube.com/watch?v=tkX-CoQicVs)
 * 41:30 - Rogue Climber with Christian and Eric from Imaginary Game Studios
 * 46:04 - AO: Containment Breach with Jules aka Prismatix-
 * 49:52 - Ultra Mega Cats